“ Has been paid for as a Rarity very Dearly ”

 The Instantaneous Depiction

 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
-The Leopard Horse with Ear-Bouquet.
+The Tiger Horse with Ear-Bouquet.
 The splendidly long-tailed stallion in wonderfully easy movement in fine hilly landscape with village marked by a steeple, the fine head with bright eye and swelled nostril turned to the beholder.
 Apart five horses partly romping and rolling.
 After the portrait painted from life by Christian Ludwig Baron von Löwenstern (1701 Darmstadt 1754).
 Etching with engraving.
 13¾ × 11¼ in (35 × 28.5 cm).
 Inscribed: Lib: Baro de Löuenstern ad viv: pinx.
 Darmst. / J. El.
 Ridinger sc: et excud.
 1745. & captioned in German

 had this black ear-bouquet